gbmhunter/blog/content/electronics/components/resistors/index.md

 They can be used to intentionally heat things, as the picture below shows.
 This image below is a common 5W resistor being used to heat a small container of oil, with a copper thermostat from a hot water cylinder being used to control the temperature.

-{{< figure src="/images/2012/05/using-a-power-resistor-to-heat-oil.jpg" width="1600px" caption="Power resistors can be used for heating.
+{{< img src="using-a-power-resistor-to-heat-oil.jpg" width="1600px" caption="Power resistors can be used for heating.
 This photo shows a 5W resistor being used to heat a small container of oil, with a thermostat from a hot water cylinder to control the temperature."  >}}

 ## Current-Sense Resistors